geerlingguy/arm-nas/README.md

 ## Preparing the hardware

 The HL15 should not require any special prep, besides having Ubuntu installed.
-The Raspberry Pi 5 needs its PCIe connection enabled.
+The Raspberry Pi 5 is running Debian (Pi OS) and needs its PCIe connection enabled.
 To do that:

   1. Edit the boot config: `sudo nano /boot/firmware/config.txt`
   2. Add in the following config at the bottom and save the file: